aqeelanwar/generate_mtl/README.md

 1. The name of referenced .mtl file in the .obj file needs to be the same as the .obj file itself.
 ```
+1. Open the .obj file in a text editor (notepad++ etc.)
+2. Search for the term 'mtllib' the reference after the mtllib should be <name_of_obj_file>.mtl

 # Example
 # .obj file name: YellowJacket.obj
-# Open the .obj file in a text editor (notepad++ etc.)
-# Search for the term 'mtllib' the reference after the mtllib should be 'YellowJacket.mtl' i.e. update the line to look like
 # mtllib YellowJacket.mtl
 ```